Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 ### Experience Level

 I installed linux for the first time two days before writing these instructions.
-GPU passthrough can be hard but, hardware gods allowing, you too can enable high performance graphics in your virtual environment.
+GPU passthrough can be hard but, hardware gods permitting, you too can achieve high performance graphics in your virtual environment.

+In general this guide will be targeted at those who are new to [GNU + Linux](https://www.reddit.com/r/copypasta/comments/63oudw/gnu_linux/).

-When I was getting GPU passthrough setup I found the guides that explained the goal of each step invaluable in troubleshooting so I will attempt to do the same.
+When I was getting GPU passthrough setup, I found the guides that also explained the purpose of each step invaluable in troubleshooting so I will attempt to do the same.
 Since I am quite new to this my explanations may not be entirely correct or may be lacking; if you have a better explanation for something and would like to help improve this guide please let me know.

 &nbsp;